HERV-K Suppression Using Antiretroviral Therapy in Volunteers With Amyotrophic Lateral Sclerosis (ALS)

 Presence of any of the following clinical conditions at the time of screening:

-Use of contraindicated medications: amiodarone, dronederone, lovastatin, simvastatin, rifampin, rifapentine, cisapride, pimozide, midazolam, triazolam, dihydroergotamine, ergonovine, ergotamine, methylergonovine, St. John s wort, alfuzosin, salmeterol, or sildenafil for pulmonary arterial hypertension.
+Use of contraindicated medications: amiodarone, dronedarone, lovastatin, simvastatin, rifampin, rifapentine, rifabutin, cisapride, pimozide, midazolam, triazolam, dihydroergotamine, ergonovine, ergotamine, methylergonovine, St. John s wort, alfuzosin, salmeterol, sildenafil for pulmonary arterial hypertension, oxcarbazepine, phenobarbital, phenytoin or dofetilide.

 Safety Laboratory Criteria at the screening visit:

-Total bilirubin, lactate-L, triglycerides, amylase, or lipase greater than 2.0 times the upper limit of normal for the NIH Clinical Center.
+- Serum creatinine, serum phosphorous, urine glucose, urine protein, total bilirubin, triglycerides, amylase, or lipase greater than 2.0 times the upper limit of normal for the NIH Clinical Center.

 - Site Contact Information